zspitz/dlr/docs/dlr-overview/runtime-1.md

 # 4 Runtime

 It is hard to separate language implementation concepts from the runtime concepts with dynamic languages.
-However, we try to do so by defining the runtime aspects of the DLR as DynamicSites, SiteBinders, and Rules for fast dynamic invocation.
-We include higher-level objects as helpers for library authors who want their objects to participate well in dynamic operations &mdash; DynamicObject and ExpandoObject.
-We also include utilities, default binding helpers, and COM IDispatch interoperability.
+However, we try to do so by defining the runtime aspects of the DLR as `DynamicSite`s, `SiteBinder`s, and Rules for fast dynamic invocation.
+We include higher-level objects as helpers for library authors who want their objects to participate well in dynamic operations &mdash; `DynamicObject` and `ExpandoObject`.
+We also include utilities, default binding helpers, and COM `IDispatch` interoperability.

 <h2 id="dynamic-call-sites">4.1 Dynamic Call Sites</h2>